OpenSecuritySummit/oss2019/content/tracks/Wardley-Maps/_template.md

 ## WHY

 How do security teams engage effectively with the business.
-Dave and Simon will draw on their extensive consulting experience to suggest some interesting thought exercises
+Dave and Simon will draw on their extensive consulting experience to suggest some interesting thought exercises and practical games to help cross-functional teams to learn through failure

 ## What